… one of the most unjust ever waged by a stronger against a weaker nation …

 I saw the cedar tree at Popotla … in which it is said he passed a portion of that night.
 The “trees of Noche Triste,” so called from their blooming about the period of that event, are now in full bloom.
 The flower is … of the most magnificent scarlet color I ever saw.
 I have two of them in my cup before me now.
 I wish I could send them to you.…

-The letter fascinated me, evoking as it did an image of a later-to-be American legend treading in footsteps of that much earlier legend, Hernán Cortez.
+The letter fascinated me, evoking as it did an image of a man who would later play such an infamous role in our history treading in footsteps of that much earlier legend, Hernán Cortez.
 As I read the rest of it, I wondered what thoughts and emotions lurked between its lines—homesickness, despair, horror, regret?
 I didn’t know then, and I don’t know now.
 But the question moved me to write this sestina, loosely based on Robert E. Lee’s letter …

 Last night I rode out for the first time, lady—